Normal age-related vision changes: What are ageing changes in the eye?

 In particular, blue colours may appear faded or "washed out."
 While there often is no treatment for this normal, age-related loss of colour perception, you should be aware of this loss if your profession (e.g. artist, seamstress or electrician) requires fine colour discrimination.
 However, if your fading colour vision is also due to cataracts, much of the loss can be restored with cataract surgery.

 As we age, the gel-like vitreous inside the eye begins to liquify and pull away from the retina, causing "spots and floaters" and (sometimes) flashes of light.
 This condition, called vitreous detachment, is usually harmless.
 But floaters and flashes of light can also signal the beginning of a detached retina — a serious problem that can cause blindness if not treated immediately.
-If you experience flashes and floaters, see your eye doctor immediately to determine the cause.
+If you experience flashes and floaters, see your optician immediately to determine the cause.

 What you can do about age-related vision changes